 The final type of filling is porcelain.
 Porcelain is very common, and produced in lab where it will be matched to your teeth then bonded to the affected tooth.
 Porcelain fillings match the color of your teeth, and are resistant to any type of staining.
 If a stronger material is needed in the filling, porcelain will be your best choice.

 If a cavity, decay, or even a crack has managed to damage a large area of the tooth, you may need a crown or a cap.
 If the decay has managed to get to the nerve, you may end up needing a root canal to get rid of the dead pulp.
 When the dentist decides he can fill your tooth, he will remove the cavity then fill the hole with a material listed above.
 Depending on your insurance and what you can afford, you can choose which one you want or take his recommendation.
 In most cases, porcelain or composite fillings will be recommended.
 Gold fillings are popular, although most people want a filling that will match the natural color of their teeth.

 Keep in mind that only a dentist can make the decision regarding fillings.
 When you visit for your routine checkup, the dentist will look in your mouth and use instruments that will let him examine the surfaces of your teeth.
 If he finds any cavities, he will usually recommend a filling.
-You won’t feel anything, as he will numb the area he is going to be filling.
+You won’t feel pain as Dr. Okuyama will numb the area he is going to be filling.
 It normally takes less than an hour, and you’ll be up and at ’em before you know it.
 A filling is great for cavities, as most look natural and they won’t result in the loss of your tooth.